emberjs/rfcs/text/0617-rfc-stages.md

 For codebase-related RFCs that have already been merged, the release version is only required to be added to RFCs whose implementation was released after February 1st, 2018 (near the release of Ember 3).
 This is to preserve the time and effort of our contributors and volunteers.

 A stage will be applied to all previously merged RFCs.

+### Non-code RFCs

+The names of the stages make the most sense with RFCs that propose features in Ember, with code that will follow a release process.
+For many non-code RFCs, such as this one, those names, especially of later stages, may seem "off".
+However, it is still  valuable to have a stage for every RFC where the teams and community agree that the RFC has been implemented ([Ready for Release](#Ready-for-Release)) and a stage where the community agree that the RFC has been polished ([Recommended](#Recommended)).

 ## How we teach this